moshe/elasticsearch_loader/README.md

-                                  in the format of username:password --index TEXT                    Destination index name  [required] --delete                        Delete index before import? (default false) --progress                      Enable progress bar - NOTICE: in order to show progress the entire input should be collected and can consume more memory than
+                                  in the format of username:password --index TEXT                    Destination index name  [required] --delete                        Delete index before import? (default false) --update                        Merge and update existing doc instead of overwrite
+  --progress                      Enable progress bar - NOTICE: in order to
+                                  show progress the entire input should be collected and can consume more memory than